ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 - An HTTP POST request is sent to the GraphQL endpoint.
 - The request body contains the GraphQL query.

-You view the the JSON below as the result of this request.
+You view the JSON below as the result of this request.

 ```JSON
 {